lyulouisa/lyulouisa.github.io/_pages/about.md

 Yizhou Lyu*, Zishan Su*, Dawn Neumann, Kimberly L. Meidenbauer, Yuan Chang Leong (in press).
 Hostile attribution bias shapes neural synchrony in the left ventromedial prefrontal cortex during ambiguous social narratives.
 Journal of Neuroscience.

-Click [here](https://louisalyutravel.wordpress.com/2024/03/07/places-ive-been/) to where I have been.
+Click [here](https://louisalyutravel.wordpress.com/2024/03/07/places-ive-been/) to see where I have been (or if you want some travel recommendations).